-Information which is held on paper is either stored in offices which are subject to access controls or in the dedicated archive provision for the council.
+The information which is held on paper is either stored in offices which are subject to access controls or in the dedicated archive provision for the council.
 Where information is removed from the office for operational purposes the amount of this is minimised and staff are trained to ensure that this is kept secure at all times.

-Audio based information, such as records of PACE interviews are kept in locked storage within an access controlled office.
+Audio-based information, such as records of PACE interviews are kept in locked storage within an access-controlled office.

 Mobile devices are password protected and centrally managed.

-When computers make any decisions about you?
+When do computers make any decisions about you?

 The RWCS services use set criteria and questions and depending on the answers given, systems may automatically allocate discounts or exemptions to the accounts.